mindspore-ai/docs/docs/mindspore/programming_guide/source_en/read_ir_files.md

     context.set_context(save_graphs=True, save_graphs_path="path/to/ir/files")
 ```

-After the training command is executed, the following files are generated in the path of `save_graphs_path`: the IR files starting with digits and underscores are generated during the ME graph compilation.
-The compute graph is saved in each phase of the `pipeline`.
+After the training command is executed, some files are generated in the path of `save_graphs_path`: the IR files
+starting with digits and underscores are generated during the ME graph compilation.
+The compute graph is saved in each
+phase of the `pipeline`.
 Let's see the important phases.

-For examples, the `parse` phase parses the `construct` function of the entrance.
-The `symbol_resolve` phase recursively parses other functions and objects directly or indirectly referenced by the entry function.
-The `abstract_specialize` phase, namely `graph evaluate` phase, `data type` derivation and `shape` derivation are performed.
-The `optimize` phase, hardware-independent optimization is performed, the automatic differential and automatic parallel functions are also performed.
-The `validate` phase, the compiled compute graph is verified.
-The `task_emit` phase, the computing graph is transferred to the backend for further processing.
-The calculation graph is executed in the `execute` phase.
+- The `parse` phase parses the `construct` function of the entrance.
+If viewing the IR file, we can see that only the
+  graph information of the top cell is parsed in this phase.
+- The `symbol_resolve` phase recursively parses other functions and objects directly or indirectly referenced by the
+  entry function.
+When using the unsupported syntax, it will get an error in this phase.
+- The `abstract_specialize` phase infers every node's `data type` and `shape` by the cell's inputs.
+When you want to
+  know the shape or data type of a specific operator in IR, you can view this IR file.
+- The `optimize` phase, hardware-independent optimization is performed, the automatic differential and automatic
+  parallel functions are also performed.
+Some ir files with the prefix `opt_pass` are saved here.
+No need to pay too
+  much attention to those files if you are not the framework developer.
+- The `validate` phase will check the temporary operators which should be removed in the prior phase.
+If any temporary
+  operator exists, the process will report an error and exit.
+- The `task_emit` phase will transfer the compute graph to the backend for further processing.
+- The `execute` phase will execute the compute graph.
+This is the final graph in the phase of frontend.

+In addition, you don't need to pay too much attention to the IR files (such as files beginning with `hwopt`) if you are
+not the framework developer because the backend is close to the hardware.
+Only need pay attention to the
+file `graph_build_[graph_id]_[IR_id].ir`.
+It is the MindIR after the frontend and backend optimization.

+> Multiple files may be saved because the backend only can handle the single graph.
+> It is different with the frontend when the front save all sub-graphs in the one file.

 ```text
 .